oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 * `withBurn` - specify that the contract can burn (remove) previously created tokens.

-* `withFreeze` - specify that the contract can 'freeze' the collation, after certain number of tokens is created.
+* `withFreeze` - specify that the contract can freeze the collation, after certain number of tokens is created.

 There is also `withMultiMinterAdmin` that allows to add and remove addresses